Book 1, Chapter 26

 It's going to be a lot longer than I expected...

 About half way into the ride I get to a river, which is serviced by a little floating barge.

-While I wait for the barge to come over this side of the river I get to talking with a local lad, doing his laundry on the riverbank.
+While I wait for the barge to come over this side of the river I get to talking with a young lad, doing his laundry on the riverbank.